School of Manufacturing

 OSHA Safety (10-Hour)

 Academic agreements are used to identify comparable courses or pathways between educational institutions.
-This allows students to receive credit at a receiving institution without having to duplicate courses recently completed and to continue their education between schools.
-In order to receive credit for course work included in these agreements, students must provide a transcript to the receiving institution with a grade “B” or better in the designate course(s).
-Any additional requirements are stated below.
+These allow you to receive credit at a receiving institution without having to duplicate courses recently completed.

 *NOTE: Textbook and material costs are based on Davis Tech’s bookstore prices at the time of publication and are subject to change.
 There are no charges associated with personal data collection and processes or verification of student identity.